JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Update-Processors.md

 ## Simple Update Processor

-Similar to the Generic Update Processor the Simple Update Processor passes updates to the //ExecuteUpdate()// method of a Triple Store that implements the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.IUpdateableTripleStore|IUpdateableTripleStore]] interface.
+Similar to the Generic Update Processor the Simple Update Processor passes updates to the `ExecuteUpdate()` method of a Triple Store that implements the [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.IUpdateableTripleStore|IUpdateableTripleStore]] interface.
 To configure this add a using Store property that points to a Triple Store that implements the relevant interface e.g.

 {{{
 #!turtle